BitCash 1-Day Volume Reaches $12.95 (BITC)

 BitCash Coin Profile

 BitCash was first traded on August 28th, 2018.
 BitCash’s total supply is 31,675,547 coins and its circulating supply is 22,198,153 coins.
-The official website for BitCash is www.choosebitcash.com.
+The Reddit community for BitCash is https://reddit.com/r/bitcashcoin and the currency’s Github account can be viewed here.
+BitCash’s official website is www.choosebitcash.com.
 BitCash’s official Twitter account is @choosebitcash and its Facebook page is accessible here.
-The Reddit community for BitCash is https://reddit.com/r/bitcashcoin and the currency’s Github account can be viewed here.
 BitCash’s official message board is medium.com/@bitcash.

 Buying and Selling BitCash

-It is usually not presently possible to purchase alternative cryptocurrencies such as BitCash directly using US dollars.
-Investors seeking to acquire BitCash should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BitCash using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as BitCash directly using U.S. dollars.
+Investors seeking to acquire BitCash should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase BitCash using one of the aforementioned exchanges.

 Receive News & Updates for BitCash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitCash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.